 Brittain Stephanie, Harriet Ibbett, Emiel de Lange, Leejiah Dorward, Simon Hoyte, Agnese Marino, E.J.
-Milner-Gulland, Julia Newth, Sarobidy Rakotonarivo, Diogo Verissimo, Jerome Lewis (in review).
-“On the ethics of social science research in biodiversity conservation”.
+Milner-Gulland, Julia Newth, Sarobidy Rakotonarivo, Diogo Verissimo, Jerome Lewis.
+“Ethical considerations when conservation research involves people”.
 Conservation Biology.

 Burgass Michael, Cecilia Larrosa, Derek Tittensor, Hernan Caceres-Escobar, Abbey Camaclang, Shannon Hampton, Ciaran McLaverty, Emily Nicholson, Victor Muposhi, Carolina Pinto, Jessica Rowland, Simone Stevenson, Kate Watermeyer, E.J.
-Milner-Gulland (in review) “Key considerations for biodiversity conservation in multilateral agreements”.
+Milner-Gulland.
+“Key considerations for biodiversity conservation in multilateral agreements”.
 Conservation Letters.

-Cusack Jeremy, Tom Bradfer-Lawrence, John Wilson, Zac Baynham-Herd, Sofia Castello y Tickell, Isla Duporge, Håvard Hegre, Lara Moreno-Zárate, Vincent Naude, Sahil Nijhawan, Dario Gerardo Zambrano Cortes, Nils Bunnefeld (in prep).
+Cusack Jeremy, Tom Bradfer-Lawrence, John Wilson, Zac Baynham-Herd, Sofia Castello y Tickell, Isla Duporge, Håvard Hegre, Lara Moreno-Zárate, Vincent Naude, Sahil Nijhawan, Dario Gerardo Zambrano Cortes, Nils Bunnefeld.
 “Measuring the intensity of conservation conflicts”.
+Conservation Biology.